Legislative Update: Impact of Tax Relief Bill on R+E Expenses, Depreciation + ERC

 Aldrich CPAs + Advisors LLP

 Diana joined the firm in 2018 with almost two decades of experience serving members of various industries including construction, engineering and architecture, manufacturing and distribution, and government contracting.
-An expert on conducting overhead audits, Diana works closely with government contracting industry clients to offer clarity on how overhead rates work and help them maximize compensation….
+A specialist on conducting overhead audits, Diana works closely with government contracting industry clients to offer clarity on how overhead rates work and help them maximize compensation….
 Read more Diana Strassmaier, CPA, CCIFP®

 Diana's Specialization